 The Department of Classics provides a range of opportunities for undergraduate research.
 The most important are the Senior Honors Thesis and participation in archaeological fieldwork projects, but other possibilities also exist.

 All Classics majors with a GPA of at least 3.3 have the option of writing a Senior Honors Thesis; enrollment in Honors Carolina is not required.
 The thesis subject is usually derived from areas explored in advanced coursework, allowing a more detailed and in-depth examination of the topic.
 The program consists of two courses, CLAS 691H and 692H, taken sequentially in the fall and spring semesters.
 CLAS 691H involves the preparation of a thesis prospectus with accompanying bibliography, a preliminary oral defense before the thesis committee, and, ideally, the writing of a first draft of the thesis.
 CLAS 692H entails the completion of the thesis under the direction of the honors advisor and a final oral defense before the candidate’s committee.
 Students interested in writing a Senior Honors Thesis are strongly encouraged to decide on their subject and arrange for a faculty member to serve as their advisor in the spring semester of their junior year.
 For further details of the process, see below.
-For registration procedures, see here.
+For registration procedures, see the Registration Policies and Forms page.
 A list of previous Honors Theses from 1990 to the present can be found at the bottom of this page.

 Senior Honors Theses: Policies and Procedures